bon-ami/jirrit/README.md

   - **testexp** is the field name for test expectation.
   - **state** are state names.
 Supported attributes: **not open**.

-  For Gerrit servers, there may be more to config for scores.
-  - **score** contains the field name other than Code-Review and Verified, that needs +1.
-In my case, it is `Manual-Testing`.

 ## Actions

 - Jira